-The college encourages students to get a wide range of work experience in GP practices, veterinary practices and other NHS organisations.
-In London this is easiest to arrange in the borough within which you live but we can give you advice how best to apply for this and make a link with your local GP and hospital.
+The College encourages students to get a wide range of work experience in GP practices, veterinary practices and other NHS organisations.
+In London this is easiest to arrange in the borough within which you live but we can give you advice on how best to apply for this and make a link with your local GP and hospital.

 The BMAT is a 2-hour, pen-and-paper test divided into three sections.
 You can see what is in each section and also a list of courses that require BMAT below: